wongyouth/deeplearning-exercise/english_letter/README.md

 ![orginal letter](img.png)

-So it need to be flipped and rotate 90° clockwise, turns to:
+So it needs to be flipped horizontally and rotate 90° anticlockwise, turns to:

 ![rotate 90](img2.png)